Jumaruba/LPL-solutions/README.md

 # LPL_solutions
 Here you can find some solutions of the book __"Language Proof and Logic"__.
-The files are in __prf__ format, which means that it needs to be visualized at the Fitch program.
+Some files are in __prf__ format, which means that it needs to be visualized at the Fitch program.
-However, with the update (_01 semptember 2019_) __each file can be visualized as jpg format__ in [Images](https://github.com/Jumaruba/LPL-solutions/tree/master/Images).
+With the update (_01 semptember 2019_) __each file can be visualized as jpg format__ in [Images](https://github.com/Jumaruba/LPL-solutions/tree/master/Images).

+__If you are not finding a specific problem, search on [All_Files](https://github.com/Jumaruba/LPL-solutions/tree/master/All_Files).
+If you still didn't find it, write a report on [Issues](https://github.com/Jumaruba/LPL-solutions/issues)__

 _This is a repository for study purpose.
 Feel free to contribute._

 ## Updates

 __Update__ _01 september 2019_ Added Images of the each file in the [Images](https://github.com/Jumaruba/LPL-solutions/tree/master/Images) folder.
-All the __prf__ files can be found at [All prf files](https://github.com/Jumaruba/LPL-solutions/tree/master/All%20prf%20files) to make your research easier.
+All files can be found at [All_Files](https://github.com/Jumaruba/LPL-solutions/tree/master/All_Files) to make your research easier.

 ## Notes

 - The Proof 6.31 prf __is not__ completed.